liquidweb/liquidweb-cli/README.md

            bandwidth: "SS.5000"
 ```

+You can find more examples of plans in `examples/plans`.

 ### Plan Variables

 Plan yaml can make use of golang's template variables.
 Allows variables to be passed on the